BirdeeHub/make_minesweeper_tutorial/app/README.md

 --

+ScoresFileIO turns the scores file into ScoreEntry instances by splitting them by whitespace and using score entry constructor

-ScoresFileIO contains functions directly pertaining to reading and writing to the scores file.
+ScoresFileIO contains functions directly pertaining to reading and writing to the scores file, which includes delete and update(save) as well.

-ScoresFileIO turns the scores file into ScoreEntry instances, and can update or delete them.
+ScoreEntry are for processing and scores window

+Most importantly, ScoreEntry contain the conversion information to turn the scores into a string for saving and back again.

+ScoresFileIO contains functions

 scores save to %userprofile%\AppData\Roaming\minesweeperScores for windows and ~/.minesweeper/ for others.

-ScoresWindow displays ScoreEntry instances correctly and allows for deletion, and relaunching a new opening window with a pre populated score.
+ScoresWindow displays ScoreEntry instances correctly and allows for deletion, and relaunching a new opening window with a pre populated score so that you can just hit enter and go.

 --

 MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

-The rest of the source files are just the other windows.
+--

 1 more thing.
 Recommended reading order.

 For the beginner, start with HowToCodeJava.txt

-    Play the game a couple times and think about how stuff might be done.
-Then MineSweeper, then OpeningWindow,
+Then play the game a couple times.
+When the code says JButton, it means theres a button for it, so see the button first, and it will make more sense.

+Then read MineSweeper but dont think about what an EventQueue.invokeLater is too hard yet if you dont know what an interface is,

+then OpeningWindow,

 then MainGameWindow but dont worry about zoom listener for now unless you want a headache,

-    then Grid up through the end of the constructor except dont worry too much about the scaleable icon stuff,
+then Grid up through the end of the constructor,

 then Minefield, then the rest of Grid except the zoom function and random toggle dark mode thing that I dont know why I still have but I do.

-    now read the zoom function on both MainGameWindow and Grid, and the scaleable icon stuff in Grid.
+now read the zoom function on both MainGameWindow and Grid.
 Or skip it and go straight to scores and go back to it later.

 Then ScoresFileIO, then ScoreEntry, then ScoresWindow.
+IO and Entry together are kinda like their own plugin that grid and scores window use.

 instructionsWindow is really better viewed in the game.

 _______________________________________________________________________________________________________________________________________________